megaphonixmusic/midiphonix/README.md

 See here: https://mgphx.me/MIDIphonix

 ## To-do
+* Create a periodic reminder to enable Low Latency in video player
 * Playing infinite notes (on/off messages)
   * Maybe not a good idea for 24/7 unattended streams
 * Replace samples